The Residents: Return to touring: Wormwood, Icky Flix, and Demons Dance Alone (1998–2005)

-The same band formation would later tour to promote the Residents' first DVD, Icky Flix, a compilation of most of the group's music videos, as well as new animated videos and a re-recorded soundtrack, to celebrate the group's upcoming 30th anniversary.
-These re-recorded arrangements would be performed on the show as their corresponding videos would be played from the DVD on a screen.
+The same band formation later toured to promote the Residents' first DVD, Icky Flix, a compilation of most of the group's music videos, as well as new animated videos and a re-recorded soundtrack, to celebrate the group's upcoming 30th anniversary.
+These re-recorded arrangements were performed on the show as their corresponding videos played from the DVD onto a screen.

 On the event of the September 11 attacks, the Residents were still touring Icky Flix in Europe.
-The resulting fear and anxiety caused by the attacks would result in the recording of Demons Dance Alone in 2002.
-While not a direct response to the events, the songs on the album portrayed the negative emotions felt by the group and its individual members, and this was reflected in the album's subsequent tour, from October 2002 to September 2003.
+The resulting fear and anxiety caused by the attacks resulted in the recording of Demons Dance Alone in 2002.
+While not a direct response to the events, the songs on the album portrayed the negative emotions felt by the group and its individual members; this was reflected in the album's subsequent tour, which took place from October 2002 to September 2003.
 The group's next major album, the 2005 Animal Lover, contained lyrics of a similarly tragic nature, although in a more abstract manner.
 The album also contained a booklet with stories which presented the songs from the point of view of animals.
-Animal Lover was also the first Residents album to be released on the Mute label, which would be solely responsible for the Residents' major releases until 2008.
+Animal Lover was also the first Residents album to be released on the Mute label, which was solely responsible for the Residents' major releases until 2008.

-Animal Lover is currently the last Residents album to feature Molly Harvey, who moved to Atlanta to live with her husband at the time.
-Her last appearance as a member of the Residents was at a small series of shows titled The Way We Were at the "What is Music?" festival in Australia.
-The show's setlist was a career retrospective much in the style of the 13th Anniversary tour, the last time the Residents had toured Australia.
+Animal Lover was the last Residents album to feature Molly Harvey, who moved to Atlanta to live with her husband.
+Her last appearance as regular performer in the Residents was The Way We Were mini-tour at the "What is Music?" festival in Australia.